 The international nature of the German heating industry is constantly increasing: more than 60% of total sales are generated in markets outside Germany.
 The German heating industry takes a leading international position in terms of technology.
 This also applies to the sales and the number of employees.

-The BDH vision in the technological field is to further disseminate the state of the art offered by member companies internationally.
+The strategy in the technological field outlined in the "Vision Heating Market 2045" provides, among other things, for the further international dissemination of the state of the art offered by the member companies.
 This happens not least through trade fair engagements in the Russian Federation, in China (ISH / CIHE), in Ukraine and from 2019 at the Interclima, Paris.

 To accompany the international activities of the German industry, the BDH promotes international technical norms and standards.
 In addition, the BDH applies for federal participation in leading fairs in foreign markets, usually accompanied by congresses, symposia and market studies.